From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 Another reason why it’s a great idea having a driver is he’ll take you to all the best spots in Oman like this one, Birkat Al Mouz.

 As we were driving back to Muscat, Ahmed asked: “Would you like to see a lookout point that not everyone knows about?”
 10 minutes later we were overlooking this oasis of palm trees in the middle of the desert.
+I mean, this place just screams ‘Beautiful Oman’.

 Nestled at the foot of the mountains is an abandoned village which you can explore.
 You can also drive through the middle of the palm trees to really immerse yourself in this oasis.

 For me though, this was one of those spots that just captured the magic and imagination of Oman.
 I told you there were a lot of different landscapes here – well this is just another one.
+For me, this is one of the top places to go in Oman that’s slightly off the beaten track.

 Sultan Qaboos Grand Mosque